Analytic Approach for Computation of Topological Number of Integrable Vortex on Torus: The Jackiw-Pi equation

 where $\theta_i\in\mathbb{R}$ are some phase angles.
-In this context, Akerblom \textit{et.al.} \cite{Akerblom:2009ev} found the general doubly periodic solutions for the flux density $\rho$.
-From the gauge theoretical perspective, the quasi-periodic field configurations are admittable because the fields are periodic up to gauge transformation in those cases.
-However, we consider in this paper the Jackiw-Pi vortices on $T^2$ constructed from the strict doubly periodic Higgs field $\phi(z,\bar{z})$ itself.
-The reason is that the continuity of the Higgs field as a complex function is necessary for the analytic calculation of the vortex number, which takes integer values.
-On the other hand, the quasi-periodic Higgs fields would give rise to the solitonic objects with non-trivial holonomy.
-For that kind of vortices, the vortex numbers would be able to take fractional values just as in the case of fractional instantons \cite{tHooft:1981nnx,vanBaal:1982ag,Gonzalez-Arroyo:2019wpu}.
+In this context, Akerblom \textit{et.al.} \cite{Akerblom:2009ev} found general doubly periodic solutions for the flux density $\rho$.
+From a gauge theoretical perspective, the quasi-periodic field configurations are admittable because the fields are periodic up to gauge transformation in those cases.
+However, we consider in this paper the Jackiw-Pi vortices on $T^2$ constructed from strict doubly periodic Higgs fields $\phi(z,\bar{z})$ itself.
+The reason is that a continuity of the Higgs field as a complex function is necessary for the analytic calculation of a vortex number.
+On the other hand, the quasi-periodic Higgs fields would give rise to solitonic objects with non-trivial holonomy.
+For that kind of vortices, their vortex numbers would be able to take fractional values just as in the case of fractional instantons \cite{tHooft:1981nnx,vanBaal:1982ag,Gonzalez-Arroyo:2019wpu}.
 Although these are interesting solitonic objects, we concentrate here on the trivial holonomy vortices based on the Higgs fields with strict doubly periodicity.